PARKINSON'S DISEASE NEWS

 Movement Disorders Jan 9 [Epub ahead of print] (M.P.Broen, M.M.Braaksma, J.Patijn, W.E.Weber) Complete abstract

 Pain has been found to occur in over two thirds of people with Parkinson's Disease.
 Pain has been studied more intensely as a symptom of Parkinson's Disease in recent years.
 However, studies on the characteristics and prevalence of pain in Parkinson's Disease have given conflicting results, prompting a systematic review of the medical literature.
 In the relevant studies, the frequency of pain in Parkinson's Disease ranged from 40% to 85% with an average of 67% (just over two thirds of people).
 Pain in Parkinson's Disease is most frequently located in the legs, with almost a half (46%) of all people with Parkinson's Disease complaining about musculoskeletal pain.
 The pain fluctuates with on-off periods.
 A lot of the pain suffered is unrelated to the biochemistry of Parkinson's Disease, and is therefore not due to it.
-Surprisingly, only just over half (52%) of people with Parkinson's Disease with pain used analgesics (pain killers), most often non-opioids.
+Surprisingly, only just over half (52%) of people with Parkinson's Disease with pain used analgesics (pain killers).
 This means that a lot people with Parkinson's Disease who suffer pain are going without any treatment for it.
 In order to refer to this article on its own click here.

 11th January 2012 - New book